efabless/openlane2/docs/source/usage/using_macros.md

 );
 ```

-This is used by the flow to create a hierarchy of power nets for the design,
+This is used by flows to create a hierarchy of power nets for the design,
 which is later used in constructing the power distribution network and
 connecting macros together.